tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 But I also remembered more things.
 Images started appearing in my mind, blurry ones, and between them, a document with something written that I couldn't fully understand.

-"After eating the hazelnuts, proceed to sleep, and during it, the present prenatal life exchange contract will take effect."
+"...
+And that night, after eating the hazelnuts, proceed to sleep, and during the sleep time, the present prenatal life exchange contract will take effect ..."

 Not only could I see those images, but I also started receiving much more information, as if it were compressed in a zip file, and my mind was gradually decompressing it all